 What Causes Dry Eye?

-- Dry eyes occur as a part of the natural aging process, especially after the menopause.
+- Dry eyes occur as a part of the natural ageing process, especially after the menopause.

 - Certain types of drugs including some varieties of antihistamines, antidepressants, blood pressure drugs, Parkinson's medications and contraceptive pills may reduce lacrimal gland secretions.